prakashydv/prakashydv.github.io/hakyll-dev/posts/2017-06-07-OverTheWire.markdown

 NOTE: Changes to the infrastructure made this level more difficult.
 You will need to figure out a way to launch multiple commands in the same Docker instance.

 NOTE 2: Try connecting to your own network daemon to see if it works as you think

+We are now well aware og setuid binaries, in this the binary queries a port for current level's password and spits out next level's password if the password provided was correct.
+We first neet to setup a service at a port that repeats the levels password, for this we use `nc -l 12345 < /etc/bandit_pass/bandit20`.
+But wait, how do we free up the prompt for another ssh session to run the setuid binary ?
+For that we postfix the commandline by `&`.
+The command prompt appears immediately to accept the next command `./suconnect 12345` which spews out the next level's password `gE269g2h3mw3pwgrj0Ha9Uoqen1c9DGr`

+I would recommend you go back at this point and revise all concepts you have learned so far in levels 1 to 20.
+Though a game, the point is to actually retain all the information once the game is over.
+Practice.
+Practice.
+Practice.

+See you in next post where we wrap up the BANDIT series of OverTheWire wargames !